Microsoft says it will follow California's digital privacy law in U.S.

 Microsoft said in the post it was a “strong supporter” of the California Consumer Privacy Act, which goes into effect on Jan.
 1.

+The California law is widely expected to harm corporate profits over the long term for technology companies, retailers, advertising firms and others dependent on collecting consumer data to track users and increase sales.

-The California law raised fears among tech companies of a patchwork of state laws and prompted efforts in Washington to write federal legislation that would pre-empt state efforts.
-Thus far, that effort has gone nowhere.
+The law raised fears among companies of a patchwork of state laws and prompted efforts in Washington to write federal legislation that would pre-empt state efforts.

+In September, Reuters was first to report reut.rs/2X4zhp0 that the federal privacy bill is not likely to come before Congress this year as lawmakers disagreed over several issues.

 “Under CCPA, companies must be transparent about data collection and use, and provide people with the option to prevent their personal information from being sold.
 Exactly what will be required under CCPA to accomplish these goals is still developing,” Julie Brill, Microsoft’s chief privacy officer, wrote in the post.